 How can I get more information?

-For information on tickets, performances, programs, parking, restaurants, or anything else having to do with your BDDS experience, call our World Wide Headquarters at (608) 255-9866, or browse our website to learn more and sign up for our e-mail newsletter.
+For information on tickets, performances, programs, parking, restaurants, or anything else having to do with your BDDS experience, call our World Wide Headquarters at 608-255-9866, or browse our website to learn more and sign up for our BDDS E-newsletter.

 What should I wear to a BDDS performance?

-We’re happy to say that we have no dress code.
+We’ll never tell you how to dress!
 Most people opt for business casual, but jeans are fine, too.
 We want you to be comfortable, and whether you wear a great print on your shirt or body part, everyone is welcome at our concerts.

 How long do most concerts last?